ssi-dk/AEF-DDF/workflows/README.md

 Continue reading to learn what the individual workflows do.

-If these workflows take arguments, they can also be passed to `all_workflows` which will then pass it to the approriate workflows.
+If these workflows take arguments, they can also be passed to `all_workflows` which will then pass it to the appropriate workflows.

 | Arguments       | Description                             | Default       | Example         |